 They are both as loyal as each other and will defend their family in the face of danger.
 However, the reality is that these guys are naturally friendly and do not make great guard dogs unless trained to do so.

-Not like the naturally protective Doberman Pinscher or German Shepherd.
-They will defend themselves in a fight, but they don’t tend to be the ones starting them.
-Contrary to some people’s opinions.
-Sadly, you will experience people crossing the sidewalk to avoid you and your bully-type breed.
+These bully breeds are not inherently aggressive or on alert like the naturally protective Doberman Pinscher or German Shepherd.
+They will defend themselves in a fight, but they do not tend to be the ones starting them.
+This is contrary to some people’s opinions and a widespread misconception.
+Sadly, you will experience people crossing the sidewalk to avoid you and your bully-type breed due to misinformation and misunderstanding about Bullies and Pitbull-type dogs.

 Their love of humans and high energy means that they are both lots of fun.
 You can always count on these two to play games with you and the rest of the family.
 Top canine entertainment comes for free with these guys!

 Both dogs are fairly similar when it comes to their exercise needs.
 They both require 60 minutes of exercise every day to be happy and healthy.
-Neither of these guys are couch potatoes.
+Neither of these guys is a couch potato.
 Even the chunky American Bully!

 If we had to choose one breed that was more active than the other, it would have to be the Pitbull.
-The Pitbull is more agile, athletic, and needs more mental stimulation throughout the day.
+The Pitbull is more agile and athletic and needs more mental stimulation throughout the day.
 The Bully, with his English Bulldog blood, is partial to lazing around in between exercise sessions.

 Both are tenacious and tough in play, so be sure to pick a tough toy that can withstand their constant play.
-Pitbulls are percieved as slightly more intelligent than the Bully, so be sure to invest in a few puzzle toys to keep him entertained.
+Pitbulls are perceived as slightly more intelligent than the Bully, so be sure to invest in a few puzzle toys to keep them entertained.
 Keep their exercise varied and provide them with interactive play, and you shouldn’t find a bored pup on your hands.

 Both dogs are slightly different when it comes to their training needs and abilities.
 Pitbulls are very trainable dogs who are both eager to please and intelligent.
 With a little doggy training research, he is suitable for first-time dog owners.
 Again, the Bully, thanks to his English Bulldog genes, can be a little more stubborn and headstrong.
 He requires a more experienced dog owner who can get the best out of him and his independent ways.